An Occupational Therapy Masters Program that Fits Your Needs

 Prepare for a dynamic career in a growing field.
 The job outlook for occupational therapists has never been better.
-According to the U.S. Department of Labor, employment of occupational therapists is projected to grow 29 percent between 2012 and 2020.
+According to the U.S. Department of Labor, employment of occupational therapists is projected to grow 16 percent from 2019 to 2029.

 The MOT program is offered in a hybrid format combining online learning with on-campus classes in Chicago’s western suburbs.
 You can complete the master’s degree in 24 months of full-time study.

 Students in this program are accountable for all standards and policies stated in the Student Academic Policies and Procedures manual below.